How to Recognize Security Vulnerabilities

 It is every business’s worst fear: falling victim to a data breach.
 With the loss of data also comes the loss of financial resources and the loss of customer and employee trust.
 It is no surprise that a majority of businesses file for bankruptcy in the six months following a hack.

 How can your business avoid falling victim to a cyber attack or a compromised network?
-First, recognizing the ways in which hackers can sneak into your network.
+First, recognize the ways in which hackers can sneak into your network.
 Their methods are varied, but if not addressed, their effects remain the same: damaged data, damaged financials, and damaged trust that could very well put you out of business.

 - Phishing Emails: Employees clicking on an infected email or accidentally giving away login credentials is one of the top ways for hackers to gain access to your network.
 Proper training of your employees can help with this.
 Teach them how to recognize phishing emails and mandate two-factor authentication across your workplace.